Global Indian Youth Friday, February 3 2023

 • Indian American

-Jui Khankari: Indian American making AI accessible through her nonprofit
+Jui Khankari: Forbes 30 Under 30 teen making AI accessible through her nonprofit

 Compiled by: Team GI Youth

-(December 1, 2022) A summer camp at Stanford University was enough to ignite a passion for AI in Hinsdale Central junior Jui Khankari.
+(August 17, 2024) A summer camp at Stanford University was enough to ignite a passion for AI in Hinsdale Central junior Jui Khankari.
 However, the hunger to learn more was left unsatiated for the lack of adequate resources to fuel her interest in AI.
 This led the then 16-year-old to launch her educational non-profit, AInspire, a free resource for people of all ages to learn about artificial intelligence and its many applications.
-Run entirely on donations, the nonprofit has served over 7500 students in 58 countries so far through virtual workshops, videos, and educational curriculum created by the Indian American teenager who was named among the Presidential Scholars of 2022.
+Run entirely on donations, the nonprofit has served over 26,000 students in 91 countries so far through virtual workshops, videos, and educational curriculum created by the Indian American teenager who was named among the Presidential Scholars of 2022.
+Now at the age of 19, she has found herself on the list of 2024 Forbes 30 Under 30 for her work in the field of education.

-It all began for the Indian-origin Illinois girl when she taught Siri to pronounce her name correctly.
-Being used to people mispronouncing her name all these years in the US, she finally decided to put her foot down when her mom’s phone too followed suit.
-The youngster decided to make some tweaks, helping Siri pronounce her name the right way.
-This experience introduced Jui to the world of artificial intelligence, however, despite her interest, she almost quit studying AI as she was the only girl in the various workshops she attended.
-Jui told the Chicago Sun Times that she often had instructors performing coding for her, to the extent that she wasn’t learning anything.
+For Jui, an Indian-origin girl from Illinois, her journey into artificial intelligence began when she taught Siri to pronounce her name correctly.
+After years of people mispronouncing her name in the US, she finally decided to take action when even her mom’s phone got it wrong.
+By making some adjustments, Jui succeeded in getting Siri to say her name the right way.
+This experience sparked her interest in AI, but her enthusiasm nearly faded as she found herself the only girl in various workshops.
+Jui said in an interview that she often had instructors performing coding for her, to the extent that she wasn’t learning anything.
 It was a frustrating reality for her and many young girls like her, as only 32 percent of the data and artificial intelligence workforce are female, according to the World Forum’s 2021 report.

 Jui Khankari | Global Indian | Indian American